What Is Address Resolution Protocol? A Beginner’s Guide to ARP

 Another common attack is called man-in-the-middle.
 During this attack, a third party – a cyberattacker – finds a way to intercept between two other parties and steal information.

 ARP poisoning can also lead to session hijacking attacks.
-They occur when a cybercriminal takes over the user’s web session after stealing their session ID
+They occur when a cybercriminal takes over the user’s web session after stealing their session ID.
+If the attack is successful, cybercriminals can mimic the user’s identity and perform actions on their behalf.

 Conclusion